shreyas-078/invoice-generator/invoices/README.md

-# This folder is to store the generated PDF invoices
+# This folder is to store the final generated PDF invoices.